 - Workshops must be paid for at least 2 business days before the training date, or your registration will be cancelled.

 - If paying by invoice, proof of payment needs to be provided at least 24 hours ahead of the event.

 Please note that you'll need access to the following to participate in this workshop:

 - Reliable internet connection

-- Webcam (built in to your computer, or input separately)
+- Webcam (built in or external to your computer)